Skip to content

 For your apartment

-Generally, 2 gig internet in a large apartment should provide enough speed for a family to game, stream, work from home and access online learning simultaneously.
+Generally, 2 Gig internet in a large apartment should provide enough speed for a family to game, stream, work from home and access online learning simultaneously.
+If you’ve just changed apartments, find out how to set up internet and WiFi in a new apartment.

 For a large home

-However, regardless of your speed tier, a sudden surge in users, devices or integrated tech could slow your internet speed.
+In most cases, large homes hold more people, personal devices and smart devices.
+A 2 Gig connection can host multiple users and devices, including cameras, HVAC systems, smart lights and other tech.
+However, regardless of your speed tier, a sudden surge in users, devices or integrated tech could slow your speed.

-In addition, large houses may contain dead zones with poor internet coverage, such as hallways, balconies or stairways.
+In addition, large houses may contain dead zones with poor coverage, such as hallways, balconies or stairways.
 If you’re worried about dead zones, consider using a mesh system to expand coverage.

-Astound’s Whole Home WiFi expands WiFi coverage, reduces signal interference and optimizes the performance of your wireless devices.
+Astound’s Whole Home WiFi expands coverage, reduces signal interference and optimizes the performance of your wireless devices.
 Moreover, mesh WiFi routers are flexible, modular and moveable.
 Want more coverage throughout your home?
 Just place an eero where you want a connection.

-Learn more: How to set up your internet in a new home
+If you’ve just moved and aren’t sure how to get started, learn how to set up your internet in a new home

-2 gig vs. 5G home internet
+2 Gig vs. 5G home internet

-5G home internet and 2 gig internet are different technologies that offer distinct characteristics, advantages and limitations.
+5G home internet and 2 Gig internet are different technologies that offer distinct characteristics, advantages and limitations.

-For example, 2 gig internet is powered by fiber and cable connections.
+For example, 2 Gig internet is powered by fiber and cable connections.
 These connections are wired connections, meaning fewer disruptions.
 Additionally, most urban and suburban areas already have fiber or cable infrastructure.

 On the other hand, 5G home internet is wireless, unlike fiber or cable.
 It operates on high-frequency bands transmitted by cell towers.
 5G home internet is faster and has lower latency than 3G or 4G LTE networks.

 However, distances between cell towers, weather events and network congestion can cause problems for 5G home internet users.
-Also, 5G internet is a newer technology, meaning coverage is limited to urban areas with existing 5G infrastructure.
+Also, 5G internet is a newer technology meaning coverage is limited to urban areas with existing 5G infrastructure.

+The cost and value of 2 Gig internet can vary depending on your ISP, but providers usually bundle internet, mobile data and TV.
 If you want the best of both, consider bundling your cable and fiber internet with a 5G mobile wireless plan.
 You’ll be able to have dedicated, fast, fiber-powered WiFi at home and mobile broadband on-the-go with Astound.

-Is 2 gig worth it?
+Is 2 Gig worth it?

-Determining the worth of 2 gig internet depends on your personal preferences, the number of users and devices in your home, as well as your online activities.
+Determining the worth of 2 Gig internet depends on your personal preferences, the number of users and devices in your home, as well as your online activities.

 Why would I need that much speed?